 - Urgent urination

-Rezum® is the latest and most advanced transurethral procedure designed to treat benign prostatic hyperplasia (BPH) without interfering with a patient’s sexual function including erection and ejaculation.
-Rezum® received FDA approval for BPH treatment in 2015 after successfully passing multi-center clinical trials that proved it to be safe, minimally invasive, and possible to perform as an outpatient procedure.
-Patients can return to the comfort of home on the same day as the treatment.
+REZUM is the latest and most advanced transurethral procedure designed to treat BPH without interfering with a patient’s sexual function, including erection and ejaculation.
+A safe and minimally invasive procedure, REZUM allows patients to return to the comfort of home on the same day as their treatment.
 This life-changing procedure has been used with great success since 2013 and offers one of the most efficient methods for reducing or eliminating the symptoms of BPH.
-[Reference: http://www.ncbi.nlm.nih.gov/pubmed/26614889 ]

-The Rezum® system has a generator and a handheld device that uses water vapor (steam) which is injected through openings of a very fine needle.
-During the procedure, the device transforms a small amount of water into sterile steam in a controlled fashion, that is then transferred to the targeted prostate tissue through the retractable needle.
-The urologist uses direct vision (live video) to navigate the urethra and then deploy the very thin needle through the specific enlarged portions of the prostate, ensuring that healthy tissue is unaffected and only the obstructing areas are targeted.
+The REZUM system has a generator and a handheld device that uses water vapor (steam) which is injected through openings of a very fine needle.
+During the procedure, the device transforms a small amount of water into sterile steam in a controlled fashion.
+This steam is then transferred to the targeted prostate tissue through the retractable needle.
+The urologist uses direct vision (live video) to navigate the urethra and then deploys the very thin needle through the specific enlarged portions of the prostate, ensuring that healthy tissue is unaffected and only the obstructing areas are targeted.

 Once the steam is injected into specific parts of the enlarged prostate gland, it transforms back into a liquid and the high temperature effectively kills the targeted prostate cells in as little as nine seconds.
-Rezum® essentially uses convective energy to affect specific tissues without interfering with the surrounding nerves and muscle tissue that are essential to proper genitourinary function.
+REZUM essentially uses convective energy to affect specific tissues without interfering with the surrounding nerves and muscle tissue that are essential to proper genitourinary function.
 The dead cells are eventually simply absorbed and eliminated by the body and the prostate gland as a whole is reduced in size.
-Within 2-3 weeks of the Rezum® therapy, patients can expect to have significantly improved urination, and experience maximal improvement up to three months.
+Within 2-3 weeks of the REZUM therapy, patients can expect to have significantly improved urination.
+Maximal improvement will be experienced by the three month mark.

-Following Rezum® BPH treatment, patients can expect to experience the following benefits as early as two weeks:
+Following REZUM treatment for BPH, patients can expect to experience the following benefits as early as two weeks:

 - Improved urinary stream